-- 2.6 In addition to the eight asset transfer requests detailed above, officers dealt with twenty-one formal Expressions of Interest (EOIs) during the reporting period, sixteen of which remained live as at 31 March 2022.
+- 2.5 During the period 1 April 2022 to 31 March 2023, Moray Council completed the transfer of three property assets to the community and at the end of the reporting period was in the process of transferring two more.
+One asset transfer request was refused and one community body withdrew from the process after its request had been approved.
+Further information on these is included in the Annual Report, which is attached as Appendix 1. - 2.6 In addition to the seven asset transfer requests referred to above, officers dealt with twenty-one formal Expressions of Interest (EOIs) during the reporting period, eleven of which remained live as at 31 March 2023.
 These figures exclude enquiries that had not yet progressed to the formal EOI stage.
 There is no requirement that all cases first go through the EOI process.
 Community groups are free to go straight to making an asset transfer request. - 2.7 The Council's Community Support Unit (CSU) provides capacity building support to community groups at all stages of the CAT process.
 Officers from the CSU carry out initial assessments of all groups submitting an EOI.
-This assessment identifies if the group is eligible, has the skills and experience to take on an asset, and considers any community engagement that has been done by the group.
-From this assessment, CSU officers can work with the groups on addressing any issues. - 2.8 The annual report is attached as Appendix 1.
+This assessment identifies if the group is eligible to make an asset transfer request under the CAT Scheme, has the skills and experience to take on responsibility for an asset, and considers any community engagement that has been done by the group.
+From this assessment, CSU officers can work with the groups on addressing any issues.